 - Provided accurate and appropriate information in response to customer inquiries.

-- Schedule and confirm patient appointments, check-ups and physician referral.
+- Schedule and confirm patient appointments, check-ups, and physician referrals.

 - Compile and record medical charts, reports, and correspondence.